Best 9mm Pistols [2026]: Home Defense, Competition, and CCW

 At first glance, these guns look bulky with a high bore axis, which is true.
 However, once you actually shoot one, you realize that what seems like the flaws of an outdated design actually work really well together.

-Everything about the P226 just makes it feel tough — like chunking it off the top of the Empire State Building and expecting a working gun at the bottom, tough.
+Everything about the P226 series just makes it feel tough --- like chunking it off the top of the Empire State Building and expecting a working gun at the bottom, tough.

 Smooth operation, ease of use, solid accuracy, and durability are hallmarks of the P226.
-Its positive reputation is just too hard to overlook when making a best-of list, thus it earns its spot among the top 9mm pistols.
+Its positive reputation is just too hard to overlook when making a best-of list.
+So it was natural for us to include the latest and greatest iteration --- the P226-X Legion.

-You can peep our full reviews of the standard P226 and the P226 Legion!
+You can peep our full reviews of the standard P226, P226 Legion, and the ultra high-end P226 X5 Legion!

 See our larger list for home defense, duty, or beginner guns.